sagarsv04/InstructionSetSimulator/README.md

 An instruction set simulator coded in C language, which mimics the behavior of a microprocessor by "reading" instructions and maintaining internal variables which represent the processor's registers.

-Assignment 1 - APEX Pipeline Simulator
+Project 1 - APEX Pipeline Simulator
 ============

-A simple implementation of 5 Stage APEX Pipeline
+A simple implementation of 7 Stage APEX Pipeline

 Author :
 ============